The Secret Life of Buildings: Modern Row Houses

 Something Old, Something New

-Deciding when to maintain a row house’s original façade and when to build a totally new structure takes into consideration questions of safety, engineering and design.
+Deciding when to maintain a row house’s original façade and when to build a totally new structure takes into consideration questions of safety, engineering, and design.
 In designing Kensington Yards, Avellino did both.
-He maintained the mid-19th Century brick façade of one row house and created a new modern property of the adjacent vacant lot, connecting the two with a shared courtyard..
+He maintained the mid-19th Century brick façade of a one-row house and created a new modern property of the adjacent vacant lot, connecting the two with a shared courtyard.
 The result was a fourteen-unit, multi-family development.

 “The properties had been vacant for fifteen years.
 We found a shoe in the wall from 1890,” Avellino said.
 Working in collaboration with Red Oak Development and with Alejandro Franqui and Deborah of Solo Real Estate, Avellino designed a new addition for the rear of the property.